google/crosvm/ARCHITECTURE.md

 - `hypervisor` - Abstract layer to interact with hypervisors.
 For Linux, this crate is a wrapper of `kvm`.
 - `e2e_tests` - End-to-end tests that run a crosvm VM.
+- `infra` - Infrastructure recipes for continuous integration testing.
+- `jail` - Sandboxing helper library for Linux.
+- `jail/seccomp` - Contains minijail seccomp policy files for each sandboxed device.
+Because some syscalls vary by architecture, the seccomp policies are split by architecture.
-- `kernel_loader` - Loads elf64 kernel files to a slice of memory.
+- `kernel_loader` - Loads kernel images in various formats to a slice of memory.
 - `kvm_sys` - Low-level (mostly) auto-generated structures and constants for using KVM.
 - `kvm` - Unsafe, low-level wrapper code for using `kvm_sys`.
 - `media/libvda` - Safe wrapper of [libvda], a ChromeOS HW-accelerated video decoding/encoding